Alessandro-Dodon/garch/README.md

 ## Results Example

 Below is an example of the results.
-The image shows Confidence Intervals and Violation Rates for a T-GARCH model:
+The image shows Confidence Intervals and Violation Rates for the T-GARCH model:

 ![T-GARCH Results](T-Garch.png)